MC Ren: Career beginnings: 1987–1991

 In 1987, Patterson was signed as a solo artist to Eazy-E's Ruthless Records, while still attending high school.
 However, when Ice Cube went to study for a year, Ren was asked to write songs for the in-progress Eazy-Duz-It.
-After writing much of the album, MC Ren was asked to join the group N.W.A.
-They immediately started on the album Straight Outta Compton.
-With a budget of US$8,000, the album was finished in four weeks and released in August 1988.
+After writing as well as appearing on much of the album, MC Ren officially joined N.W.A by the summer of 1988, when the group started working on their debut album Straight Outta Compton.
+With a budget of US$8,000, the album was finished in four weeks and released in January 1989.
 Propelled by "Fuck tha Police", the album became a major success, despite an almost complete absence of radio airplay or major concert tours.
 The FBI sent Ruthless a warning letter in response to the song's content.

-One month after Straight Outta Compton, Eazy-Duz-It was released, with lyrics largely written by Patterson, with contributions from Ice Cube and The D.O.C.
+Two months before Straight Outta Compton, Eazy-Duz-It was released, with lyrics largely written by Patterson, with contributions from Ice Cube and The D.O.C.

 Following Ice Cube's departure from the group in 1989, N.W.A quickly released the EP 100 Miles and Runnin' with lyrics written by Patterson, with contributions by The D.O.C.
 The group's second full-length studio album, Niggaz4Life, was released the next year.
 Selling 955,000 copies in the 1st week and was certified as Platinum, it became the first rap album to enter #1 on the Billboard charts.
 This album would become the group's final, as Dr. Dre left the group over financial disputes with Jerry Heller.

 According to Patterson, it was common opinion that Heller was the one receiving their due: